-He recovered to establish himself as one of the best left-backs in the league during a hugely successful period at Old Trafford however, winning five league titles and the Champions League amongst his honours.
+He recovered to establish himself as one of the best left-backs in the league during a hugely successful period at Old Trafford however, winning five league titles and the Champions League among his honours.

 Joe Cole’s career with Chelsea had ran its course in the summer of 2010 and the midfielder chose to depart the west London side on a free transfer.

-His arrival at Liverpool was deemed a coup for the Merseyside club given the nature of the deal and calibre of Cole, but his dreams of a memorable debut ended in a nightmare at Anfield.
+His arrival at Liverpool was deemed a coup for the Merseyside club, given the nature of the deal and calibre of Cole, but his dreams of a memorable debut ended in a nightmare at Anfield.

 Eager to impress his new fanbase as Liverpool faced Arsenal in their opening fixture, Cole was given a straight red card in the first half after launching himself into an over-the-top challenge on Laurent Koscielny.